 G is for Gingerbread Houses

-Calling all builders!
-The Convention and Visitors Bureau wants to see your gingerbread house creations.
-Register to submit your house.
-For building tips, click here.
-From Dec 1 – 27, the visitor center will be filled with the sweet aroma of ginger spices and sugary icing.
+From Dec 6 – 26, the visitor center will be filled with the sweet aroma of ginger spices and sugary icing.
 Come by and vote for your favorite!
-Dec 1 – 27

 H is for Holiday Art Market

 A great market for shopping local, the Arts Council of Southwest Louisiana invites you to shop local arts for Christmas gifts.
 Vendors and artists from throughout the area will have their best pieces available for purchase.
-Everything from children’s storybooks, paintings, pop culture art and local photography.
+Everything from children’s storybooks, paintings, pop culture art, and local photography.
 Dec.
-8-10
+7-9

 J is for Joyeux Noël